fullfox/shellshot/README.md

 `shellshot.py` offers many options to customize the prompt, the terminal window name, the range of commands to capture.

-Use `!n` to capture the output from the last nth command ran.
+Use `!n` to capture the output from the last nth command executed.
-Use `n` to capture the outputs from the last nth commands ran.
+Use `n` to capture the outputs from the last nth commands executed.
-Use `n:m` to capture the output(s) from the last nth to mth command(s) ran.
+Use `n:m` to capture the output(s) from the last nth to mth command(s) executed.

 Explore these options with the `--help` flag.